Menu Close

 }

-The json.dumps() method has parameters to order the keys in the result:
+The json.dumps() method has parameters to order the keys:

 Use the sort_keys parameter to specify if the result should be sorted or not.